You're reading docs for Nextly Alpha. APIs may change between releases.

 OptionTypeDefaultDescription

-Go to Settings > Image Sizes in the admin panel to manage sizes through the UI.
-Code-defined sizes appear as read-only; UI-created sizes can be fully edited.
+Go to Settings -> Image Sizes in the admin panel to manage sizes through the UI.
+Code-defined sizes appear as read-only; UI-created sizes are fully editable.

-The media API response includes all generated sizes:
+The media API response includes every generated variant under sizes:

 {